Table of Contents

 - Although the Free Zones provide attractive business environments, government regulations vary widely between all Emirates.
 Businesses expanding into more than one Free Zone must be careful to adhere to each Zone’s respective rules.

-Cultural nuances and must-knows of doing business in the United Arab Emirates
+Cultural nuances and must-knows of doing business in the UAE

 - In the UAE, it’s customary to use the standard Arabic salutation, “As-salaam alaikum,” peace be upon you.
 Then, in response, “Wa alaikum as-salam,” meaning upon you be peace.